 Choosing the right eCommerce pricing strategy can be a tough, often intimidating process without the right data and analytics.
 Hopefully, this post explained some of the most used strategies today and their effectiveness.
-The four P’s (premium, penetration, price skimming, and psychological pricing), along with the economy and bundle pricing each have an approach that suits particular companies.
+The four P’s (premium, penetration, price skimming, and psychological pricing), along with the economy, dynamic, competitive, and bundle pricing each have an approach that suits particular companies.
 Pricing your product follows the overall strategy of your business.
 Performing market research and competitor analysis will help you find that pricing sweet spot and cater to the psychology of your customers.

 If you found this useful and you’d like to learn how to take your pricing strategy to the next level, we invite you to download our free 20 secrets to designing the best pricing strategy eBook.
 Click below to take advantage of this opportunity.